 5 Values of Engaging a Collaborative Team

 - Collaboration is a principled cooperative process between spouses and parents and their family-focused trained advisors.
-The team of interdisciplinary professionals offer their skills, education, and expertise to your family during its transition to a cohabitation partnership, marriage, or upon separation.
+The team of interdisciplinary professionals offers their skills, education, and expertise to your family during its transition to a cohabitation partnership, marriage, or upon separation.

 - The collaborative team’s endpoint to develop with the family their fulfilling substantive resolution for their future.
 The secondary goal is to do no harm.
 Professionals invited into a family’s world in transition add another layer of interruption and uncertainty.
 Care is taken to earn that trust responsibly.